fde-capu/ft_transcendence/docs/checklist.md

 	- Same thing for Private messages on chat
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
  - [ ] Backend reports status out of order..?
- - [ ] Score only counts if the match is won?
-I though all goal score could count.
  - [ ] When user leaves a room, the room list returns empty on lobby.
  - [ ] Solve all TODOs all around.
  - [ ] Graphic options screen?